idio-lang/DIPS/idio-source/idio-design/idio-feel.rst

 So, taking an example, I want a file called ``© 2021``.
 We're already in trouble with the first character!
-Should that be the ISO8859-1_ character number A9?
-Hmm, if someone is using the ISO-8859-2 encoding, a listing is likely to *show* them a Š, Unicode's U+0160 (LATIN CAPITAL LETTER S WITH CARON).
+Should that be the ISO8859-1_ character number 0xA9?
+Hmm, if someone is using the ISO-8859-2 encoding, a listing is likely to *show* them a ``Š``, Unicode's U+0160 (LATIN CAPITAL LETTER S WITH CARON).
 Any UTF-8 decoding will get an error.
-This called `Mojibake
+This character encoding mixup is called `Mojibake
 <https://en.wikipedia.org/wiki/Mojibake>`_.

 Mind you, the problems of interpreting/displaying bytes for files in